 We all know change starts at home.
 And actually, it’s already started.

-With almost $9M in legislative funding as a result of lobbying efforts by CAN Activists from within the SCI Community - the tide is turning.
+With almost $12M in state legislative funding as a result of lobbying efforts by CAN Activists from within the SCI Community - the tide is turning.
 We’re making our voices heard, and demanding to have a say in the research efforts that will affect us.
 We’ve passed Bills in Pennsylvania, Minnesota and Washington states, and now have groups of committed activists in Ohio and Wisconsin eager to follow suit

 Pennsylvania CAN Advocates - Connect

 - Accomplishments.
 Advocates in Pennsylvania successfully passed the $1M Pennsylvania Spinal Cord Disability Research Grant Act in October 2018.
 CAN activists had been organizing and meeting with legislators in late 2016.
 They had a Bill introduced in 2017 and were able to help push it through the House and Senate for successful passage on October 17th 2018.

 - Legislative Highlights:

 - The money stays in the state and creates a competitive process overseen by an Advisory Board who review the grants

 - 3 of the Advisory Board members must either have an SCI or be family members of someone with an SCI

 - The legislation prescribes an 8% threshold for indirect costs.
 Most big academic institutions in the US have between 50 - 60% indirect costs